bigbeefus/DMod40k/content/Core Rules.md

 ## Barrage

-Units firing indirectly using Barrage use the following procedure instead.
-Indirect Fire must be resolved using a Request Support order
+Barrage weapons fire as a Blast weapon with a -2 modifier to-hit.
+Barrage weapons that fire indirectly gain Pinning, and may be treated as having infinite range, but must be able to draw line of sight from another friendly unit on the table.

 Artillery units with a Barrage weapon may elect to be deployed off-map, outside of the play area.
-Units deployed this way may only fire indirectly, and may not draw Line of Sight to any unit on the table.
+Units deployed this way may only fire using a Request Support order, and may not draw Line of Sight to any unit on the table.

-Barrage weapons fire as a Blast weapon with a -2 modifier to-hit.
-Barrage weapons that fire indirectly gain Pinning, and may be treated as having infinite range.

-A player may purchase a Pre-registered Target Point for 15 points as an Additional Fire Support choice.
-An artillery battery may choose to fire on this point without requiring a Request Support order.

 ## Deep Strike

-If a unit would be brought in using deep strike, instead place a deep strike marker.
+If a unit would enter from Reserves using Deep Strike, place a Deep Strike marker.
 This marker scatters following the rules for the unit itself.

 If the marker or unit would land in a location that would result in a Mishap, roll on the table as normal.
 The Marker is not a unit, but follows all rules for unit placement as if it were.